 Our Board of Directors has determined that all of our directors, other than Adrian Rawcliffe, our CEO, and James Noble, our former CEO, qualify as "independent" directors in accordance with the independence requirements under the applicable listing standards of The Nasdaq Global Market as well as applicable rules promulgated by the SEC.
-Mr. Rawcliffe is not considered independent because he is an employee of the Company and Mr. Noble is not considered independent because he was an employee of the Company until March 31, 2020.
+Mr. Rawcliffe is not considered independent because of the family relationship described below.